 In addition to scholarship and teaching, Manza has served in a variety of administrative posts.
-Before coming to NYU, Manza served as the Associate Director and then Acting Director of the Institute for Policy Research at Northwestern University, a major social science and policy research center at that institution.
-At NYU, he chaired the Department of Sociology from 2009 to 2012, during which time the Department made a number of major faculty appointments, created a new MA program in Applied Quantitative Research (which will begin in the fall of 2013), and underwent an extensive curricular reform of the graduate program to implement "best practices" found in other top Departments.
-His most ambitious project while chair, however, was to launch The Sociology Project: An Introduction to the Sociological Imagination (Pearson 2012), a unique joint venture of the Department faculty which seeks to develop a new model for the introductory sociology textbook.
-The project grew out of a concern that existing books are marred by a commitment to out-of-date characterizations of discipline, and are authored by writers with limited knowledge of all of the subfields typically covered in intro books.
-The philosopher of science Thomas Kuhn once famously noted that introductory textbooks are notoriously conservative and backward relative to the research mainstream of any scientific field; The Sociology Project is an attempt to overcome the standard shortcomings of the introductory textbook by building a new book from the ground, centered on the research mainstream, and drawing on the rich intellectual resources of the NYU Department to achieve it.
-The book is also unique in that profits will be reinvested in the graduate and undergraduate sociology programs at NYU, training the next generation of sociologists with a particular focus on identifying and recruiting graduate students from groups historically underrepresented in the discipline.
-The Sociology Project will be expanding in the near future to encompass upper-level texts drawing on the foundation begun in the first book, as well as state-of-the-art online course delivered across multiple platforms.
+Before coming to NYU, he served as the Associate Director and Acting Director of the Institute for Policy Research at Northwestern University, a major social science and policy research center at that institution.
+At NYU, he chaired the Department of Sociology from 2009 to 2012.
+During this time, he helped make a number of major faculty appointments, created a new MA program in Applied Quantitative Research (which will begin in the fall of 2013), and led the Department through an extensive curricular reform of the graduate program after a review of the best practices elsewhere.
+His most ambitious administrative project to date, however, was to launch The Sociology Project: An Introduction to the Sociological Imagination (Pearson 2012), and The Sociology Project 2.0 (Pearson 2015), a unique joint venture of the Department which seeks to develop a new model for the introductory textbook, with individual chapters authored by a faculty member who teaches and writes on that topic.
+The book is also unique in that profits will be reinvested in the graduate and undergraduate sociology programs at NYU.

 Leslie McCall and Jeff Manza.
 ‘Class Differences in Social and Political Attitudes in America.’
 Forthcoming in Oxford Handbook of American Public Opinion and the Media, ed.
 Lawrence Jacobs and Robert Shapiro, pp. 552-570.
 New York: Oxford University Press.